Agentic AI use cases in the healthcare industry

 Agentic systems can pursue a goal by planning, making decisions, and taking further actions across settings.
 Unlike other advanced tools, agentic systems actively interact, learn, adapt, and coordinate different actions with minimal human input.

-What are the benefits of adopting agentic AI?
+What are the benefits of using agentic AI in healthcare?

 • A reduced cognitive burden on clinicians